CosmicSubspace/MSI-Keyboard-Lights/README.md

 If it worked, now type `py -m pip install pillow` and press Enter.
 If that worked, now type `py -m pip install pyaudio` and press Enter.
 If all of them succeed, you're good to go!

+#### Step 3.5: Enabling Stereo Mix
+This step is only required if you'd like to use `AudioAmplitude.py`.
+`AudioAmplitude.py` takes a microphone input and visualizes it on the keyboard.
+But most of the time you'd want a visualization of your computer's speaker output, not a mic input.
+So, we need a way to fake that speaker output as a mic input.
+Fortunately, Realtek audio cards (which MSI laptops use) provide a way to do just that.
+However, this feature is disabled by default, so you'll have to enable it yourself.
+Follow [this guide](https://www.howtogeek.com/howto/39532/how-to-enable-stereo-mix-in-windows-7-to-record-audio/) on how to enable this feature.

 #### Step 4: Running the script
 Finally, double-click on the `ScreenMirror.py` or `AudioAmplitude.py`.
 Note that running multiple scripts at once will cause erratic behavior.